 Here are some of the foods which can potentially stain urine and lead to discoloration.

-Cranberries and blackberries carry the potential of staining the urine and causing it to become slightly red or pink as compared to its natural straw yellow color.
+Cranberries and blackberries carry the potential of staining urine and causing it to become slightly red or pink as compared to its natural straw yellow color.
 It is primarily the pigment found in cranberries that lead to the discoloration or staining of urine.
-According to the American Dietetic Association, cranberries and blackberries acquire their crimson coloring due to the presence of a flavanoid which essentially contributes in lowering levels of cholesterol and the risk of strokes and heart diseases.
-When you consume cranberries, the concentration of the red color in the urine will basically depend on how much you have had for the day.
+Cranberries and blackberries acquire their crimson color due to the presence of a flavanoid which essentially contributes in lowering levels of cholesterol and the risk of strokes and heart diseases.
 If you have a small amount of cranberries along with being not very hydrated, it will cause a light pink coloring in urine.
 However, being not very hydrated and consuming a bunch full of cranberries can lead to a discoloration similar to a bright crimson red.

-According to the National Institute of Health, B complex Vitamins and carotene along with drugs and laxatives are a common cause of urine that is orange in color.
-Tomatoes are a vegetable that are very high in content of a carotenoid known as beta-carotene, which is also a vitamin A compound.
+Tomato is the vegetable that is very high in content of a carotenoid known as beta-carotene, which is also a vitamin A compound.
 Hence, consuming too many tomatoes in a go can temporarily stain your urine an orangish-red color due to the high content of beta-carotene inherent in them.
 The exact figure of how many tomatoes it takes to stain your urine depends on your age, gender, weight and other factors which establish your digestion capabilities.

 Eating plenty of carrots can cause the urine to become orange and can even make the skin turn yellowish orange.
 The color changes occur due to a pigment called beta-carotene.
 Even vitamin C can make urine orange or yellow.
 Warfarin is an anticoagulant that can make urine turn orange.